Machine Learning Trick of the Day (6): Tricks with Sticks

 • For i=1, ..., n

-In Gaussian mixtures is the distribution of means and variances.
+is the distribution of means and variances.
 When we replace the Dirichlet distribution with a stick-breaking representation we obtain a different, but equivalent, generative process:

 Random measure view